-Your Plan does not cover the evaluation and fitting of contact lenses or additional supplemental tests as part of this examination.
+Your Plan does not cover the evaluation and fitting of contact lenses or eyeglasses, medical related services, or additional supplemental tests as part of this examination.

 Your vision benefits are administered by Vision Service Plan (VSP).
 To receive the best benefits for vision care, you must obtain services through a VSP Network Provider.
 For a list of Providers, visit www.vsp.com or call VSP at (800) 877-7195.